Celebrating Black History Month, Leadership, & Service

 In celebration of Black History Month, the Governor’s Office on Service and Volunteerism will host the annual Black History Month Leadership & Service Awards–in coordination with the Banneker-Douglass Museum, the Maryland Commission on African American History and Culture, and the Governor’s Commission on Service and Volunteerism.

 This program recognizes Maryland-based, African American and diaspora-founded organizations or individuals that has demonstrated commitment and dedication to Maryland through significant and direct volunteer service.
 The Governor’s Office on Service and Volunteerism is looking forward to recognizing and honoring Marylanders who continue to rise up and lead Maryland through service.
-Learn more about previous recipients: 2022, 2021, 2020, 2019, and 2018.
+Learn more about previous recipients: 2022, 2021, 20202019, and 2018.
+Learn more about this year’s 2023 honorees here!

 Any Maryland-based, African American & Diaspora-founded organization, individuals, or group of volunteers that has demonstrated commitment and dedication to Maryland through significant and direct volunteer service can be nominated.
 The nominee’s volunteer service must occur in Maryland and must be for the direct benefit of Maryland citizens and/or the environment.